bcoin-org/bcoin-org.github.io/guides-markdown/cltv.md

       fs.writeFileSync(txInfoPath, JSON.stringify(txInfo, null, 2));

       // mine one block to get tx on chain
-      // make sure you're doing this on regtest or simnet and not testnet or mainnet
+      // make sure you're doing this on regtest or simnet and
+      // not testnet or mainnet
+      // this method won't work if you don't have a
+      // coinbase address set on your miner
-      // you can also use bPanel and the @bpanel/simple-mining plugin to do this instead const minedBlock = await nodeClient.execute('generate', [1]);
+      // you can also use bPanel and the @bpanel/simple-mining
+      // plugin to do this instead
+      const minedBlock = await nodeClient.execute('generate', [1]);
       console.log('Block mined', minedBlock);
     } else {